Ranxin2023/LLM_demo/readme.md

 | Summarization           | ❌ No                  | Uses text directly             |
 | Translation             | ❌ No                  | Pure sequence-to-sequence task |
 | Sentiment analysis      | ❌ No                  | Only depends on input text     |

+## 14Pre.
+FLOP
+### What “FLOP” Means
+- FLOP stands for Floating-Point Operation — a single arithmetic computation (like addition or multiplication).
+- When we talk about “FLOPs” in deep learning, we usually mean the **total number of floating-point operations needed** to run a model (per token, per batch, or per forward pass).
+### What “Quality-per-FLOP” Means
+- **Quality-per-FLOP measures** how much performance or output quality you get for each unit of computation.
+- Quality-per-FLOP=Number of FLOPs/Model Quality Metric​
 ## 14. MoE
 ### What is Mixture of Experts (MoE)?
 - **Mixture of Experts (MoE)** is a machine learning technique that divides a large neural network into multiple sub-networks (experts).